stephenn/cwwwd/Readme.rst

 Access Control
 ~~~~~~~~~~~~~~
 By default only localhost may access server.
-Use the ``-a`` and ``-d``
+Control who is allowed and
-options to provide lists of client IPs that are allowed and denied access
+denied access to your server by providing comma-separated lists of IPs to
-to the server.
-Use ``-a all`` to allow access to all clients.
+the ``-a`` and ``-d`` options.
+Use ``-a all`` to allow access to all
+clients.

 The denied client list overrides the allowed client list.